maartendemunck/bettersafethansorry/README.md

 The configuration file defines three backups:

 - `wormwood-image` makes a full filesystem backup, split in one `.tar.bz2` archive for each filesystem (`/`, `/boot` and `/boot/efi`).
-The backups are made to my desktop PC and because I have a decent LAN at home and the CPU of my desktop PC is much more performant than the CPU of the mini server, I bzip2 the tar archives on the desktop PC.
+The backups are made to my desktop PC and because I have a decent LAN at home and the CPU of my desktop PC is much more performant than the CPU of the mini server, I send the backups as (uncompressed) tar files to my desktop PC and bzip2 them there.
 - `wormwood-maartenathome` makes a backup of the Django database in the maarten@home PostgreSQL container and the data directory in the maarten@home Django container.
 The backups are made to whatever system runs the backup (the data is important and the backup is not that big, so I sometimes just backup to my laptop if my desktop is off).
 Again, compression is done on the system running the backup.
-- `wormwood-gitea` makes a backup of the Gitea database in the Gitea PostgreSQL container and the data directory in the Gitea server container.
-Again, backups are made to whatever system runs the backup and compression is done on the system running the backup.

 Logs are stored in a simple text file `~/.local/log/bettersafethansorry.log` and subsequent invocations just add their logs to the file.

-`bsts list` lists the available backups and `bsts do wormwood-image`, `bsts do wormwood-maartenathome` and `bsts do wormwood-gitea` run the individual backups.
+`bsts list` lists the available backups and `bsts do wormwood-image` and `bsts do wormwood-maartenathome` run the individual backups.

 ## Usage